 "You shall love your neighbor as yourself,” is really teaching us that the world is always more –simply through love.
 Acting in the world with love, instead of hate or fear, or indifference, is, at its core, the totality of Torah!

 Much of my work is religiously motivated, either pursuing spiritual ideas, or working from Biblical accounts and stories.
-Art is one of my pathways to expressing the deep joy in being part of God’s creation.
+Art is one of my pathways to expressing the deep joy and pain in being part of God’s creation.